 No matter your race, unless you are ballerina, avoid tops that too closely match your skin tone.

 Arms and legs make up the lines and angles of most portraits.
 When portraits are taken above the waist arms can either lengthen and thin a profile or break it up.
-Sleeveless or capped tops are just as good as ¾ and full length sleeves.
-T-shirts break up the arm in a less flattering way.
+Sleeveless, capped sleeves and 3/4 / full length sleeves all work well.
+T-shirts break up the arm in an unflattering way and are strongly discouraged.

 If you wear glasses make sure they are clean.
 I can’t tell that they are dirty while I am shooting but I can always tell once the editing starts.
 If your glasses transform in sunglasses I would recommend not wearing that pair.

 I am going to see you finger nails and maybe even your toes.
 I am gardener, I won't judge!
 But, if you've been digging around in tulips or had a pedicure last Christmas you'll know that from the pictures.
 You're a parent and your busy but you will want to make some time for toes and fingers before your session.
 No need to be fancy, just clean. :)